-- Demand for personalised employment services at Scope surge by 230 percent in a year.
+- Demand for personalised employment services at Scope surge by 230% in a year.

 - Fears mount for disability unemployment rates as local coronavirus restrictions are introduced and national furlough scheme is wound up.